Joystream/founding-members/README.md

 ### Current Period

-The current [Scoring Period #11](/scoring-periods/11.md) started on the 5th of July, and ends on the 19th of July.
+The current [Scoring Period #12](/scoring-periods/12.md) started on the 19th of July, and ends on the 2nd of August.

 <!--
 FIXME